 You could spend a lifetime looking for the secret to losing weight for life.
 The reality is that there is no secret.

 The rest of us have to work to maintain our weight by watching our calorie intake and working out regularly.

 Yes, like it or not, exercise is an integral part of any weight loss program.

-A nourishing diet undertaken in conjunction with regular exercise will give you a healthier and more visually appealing body.
-It will help you to resist heart disease, Type 11 diabetes, and some forms of cancer, among other potentially dangerous health conditions.
-It will also enable you to manage your weight long-term.
+It will also offer protection against heart disease, Type 11 diabetes, and some forms of cancer, among other potentially dangerous health conditions.
+And it will enable you to manage your weight long-term.

 Losing Weight for Life Eating Plan